joeblau/teslaapi.io/vehicles/list.md

 {% endapi-method-summary %}

 {% api-method-description %}
-A specific vechile for the authenticated user
+A specific vehicle for the authenticated user
 {% endapi-method-description %}

 {% api-method-spec %}